DaserTwo/PictureScript/PictureScript.md

 Stand-alone curly-brackets have no inpact on the code execution, however every closing must have an opening.

+#### Label @N

+A label is an abstract token (that means it is deleted by tokenizer) that marks a place is the script.
+You can make a label anywhere you want.

 #### if [a:INT] [b:INT]

 If a is equal to b, it does nothing, else it skips next token or entire scope and if it encouners else it lets its scope to execute.